Fellows-in-Training Clinicopathologic Case Competition

 General Submission Guidelines

-- Fill out all necessary information on the submission form.
+- Fellows-in-Training will receive an email from the ACMS containing submission guidelines and forms.
 Submissions must include clinical history, clinical question or interest (not to exceed 3 pages), and clinical references.

 - Please submit clinical photographs associated with your interesting case.
-All photographs must be original and digitally submitted to firstname.lastname@example.org.
-Photographs must be saved as TIF or JPG files.
+All photographs must be digitally submitted.
+All photographs should be original.
+They must be saved in CMYK as TIF or JPG files at 300 dpi at 5 inches in width.
 Please remember that the ACMS considers the manipulation of photographs used in the media, journals, scientific meetings, and in presentation to patients for the purpose of deceiving the audience to be against the ethical standards of the ACMS.

 - A consent form must accompany all recognizable photographs, including photos of any portion of the central face (eyes, nose, and/or mouth) and images that contain tattoos.

-- Please direct questions regarding the Fellows-in-Training Clinicopathologic Case Competition to email@example.com or (414) 347-1103.
+- Please direct questions regarding the Clinicopathologic Case Competition to the ACMS at firstname.lastname@example.org or (414) 347-1103.

 Please complete the submission form and send with clinical photographs and consent form (if applicable), and send to email@example.com.
 Labeled histology slides should be sent to the following address: